Canadian Income Tax Planning Tips from Toronto Tax Lawyer

 Purchases of office supplies for the home office to earn business income are deductible.
 Filing cabinets, chairs and desks are capital properties and are depreciable.

 The cost and usage expense of a phone can be deducted if it is used in the business.
 If a personal phone is used for business, a reasonable portion of the expense can be claimed.

 Internet expenses for the home office can be deducted.
 If internet access is shared between the home office space and the personal living space, then internet expense needs to be pro-rated according to the usage of the internet in the office space.

 The costs of hiring professional cleaners or purchasing cleaning supplies are deductible.

 Most clothing items are not allowable deductions, even if worn exclusively for business.
 In very rare cases the cost of clothing may be deductible for example by a stage performer who wears exotic and special clothing as a part of the act.

 Unless vitamins are held as inventory for sale to generate business income, their costs are not deductible against business income or as a personal deduction.
 Generally, personal use /consumption items are not deductible unless they are given to clients as gifts.

 Common Canada Revenue Agency Disputes

 Car Expenses With No Logs

-The cost of purchasing or leasing a car, maintenance, insurance, and gasoline are all deductable expenses if the car is used for business purposes.
+The cost of purchasing or leasing a car, maintenance, insurance, and gasoline are all deductible expenses if the car is used for business purposes.
 If a car is used for personal use as well as for business use, careful logs must be maintained to document the business use of the car.
-Logs should reflect the date of business/person use, a short description of the trip made and the purpose of the trips.
+Logs should reflect the date of business/personal use, a short description of the trip made and the purpose of the trips.
 CRA will generally try to disallow auto expenses if there is no log.